 After experiencing such success with their haircare products, Monat branched out into skincare and wellness products.

-Monat has been the subject of hundreds of complaints to the FDA and BBB (Better Business Bureau) regarding hair loss, hair damage and scalp sores.
-In addition, the company has been hit with numerous lawsuits including a consumer class action after a FDA report of the companies Florida manufacturing facility found multiple products were “prepared, packed, or held under unsanitary conditions whereby (they) may have become contaminated with filth” (1).
+Monat has been the subject of hundreds of complaints to the FDA and BBB (Better Business Bureau) regarding hair loss, hair damage, and scalp sores.
+In addition, the company has been hit with numerous lawsuits including a consumer class action after an FDA report of the companies Florida manufacturing facility found multiple products were “prepared, packed, or held under unsanitary conditions whereby (they) may have become contaminated with filth” (1).

 What Does Monat Sell?

-Monat sells a range of products for the hair, face and body, including supplements.
+Monat sells a range of products for the hair, face, and body, including supplements.

-Monat’s haircare line is their largest product range by far, consisting of various “systems” including:
+Monat’s hair care line is their largest product range by far, consisting of various “systems” including: